Daylight Saving Time 2017: When Do You Change The Clocks?

 When do you change the clocks for Daylight Saving Time 2017?
 With the first week weekend of March already upon us, many are asking when we turn the clocks ahead one hour.

 According to Mic, the time change was originally intended to save energy and help with farming tasks, but research has shown it’s actually caused more automobile accidents and work-related injuries.
-About 70 countries, in addition to the United States, is preparing to move the clocks forward.
+About 70 countries, in addition to the United States, are preparing to move the clocks forward.

 Daylight Saving Time 2017 begins on Sunday, March 12.
 States participating in the time change will move their clocks forward one hour at 2 a.m. that day.
 Many opt to change their clocks before bedtime on Saturday since they’ll be asleep when the official time springs forward.